Data Management Glossary

 What is Unstructured Data Management?

-Unstructured data management refers to the processes and strategies involved in handling, storing, organizing, and extracting value from unstructured data.
+Unstructured data management is the processes and strategies involved in handling, storing, organizing, and extracting value from unstructured data.
 Effective unstructured data management is crucial for organizations looking to harness the potential insights and value contained within diverse and voluminous datasets.

 As technologies and best practices continue to evolve, managing unstructured data becomes an integral part of overall data management strategies.
 See the definition for Unstructured Data Management and download the State of Unstructured Data Management report.

 Why does AI need Unstructured Data?

-Success with AI depends upon harnessing this data and feeding the right data at the right time to AI platforms.
-This is difficult and costly not only because of its tremendous volume, but also because of how unstructured data is dispersed across data storage siloes in the enterprise.
 Komprise delivers a Global File Index for granular search and tagging of data across silos.
 In addition, with Komprise Smart Data Workflows, you can create custom workflows to easily search, find, and tag the exact files you want across all your hybrid cloud storage and create a plan to move the right unstructured data to a data lake or AI tool.
 Komprise delivers a storage-agnostic, analytics-based unstructured data management platform that automates data workflows for AI.